edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 This guide is divided into three chapters to create:

-- Ubuntu Core + EdgeX (default configurations)
+- Ubuntu Core + EdgeX, with default configurations
-- Ubuntu Core + EdgeX (basic service configuration overrides)
+- Ubuntu Core + EdgeX, with basic service configurations
-- Ubuntu Core + EdgeX (custom configuration files)
+- Ubuntu Core + EdgeX, with custom configuration files

 Each chapter results in a working Ubuntu Core OS image that can be flashed on a disk and boot up with the expected EdgeX stack.